 The Risograph (or 'Riso') is a digital stencil duplicator, originally released in Japan in 1986.
-A speedy and low cost alternative to screen printing, Riso produces stencil paper prints using a unique range of vivid spot colour inks.
-Originally intended for high volume administration and educational printing, the Riso technology has since been adopted by artists and independent publishers as a way of producing bright, tactile prints.
+A speedy and low cost alternative to screen printing, the Riso produces stencil paper prints using a unique range of vivid spot colour inks.
+Originally intended for high volume admin and educational printing, the Riso technology has since been adopted by artists and independent publishers as a way of producing bright, tactile prints.
 Everything printed with Risograph has a unique and imperfect charm!

-At Duplikat we print everything in-house using two machines, which print one colour at a time on paper weights from 80-300gsm.
+At Duplikat we print everything in-house using two machines, which print one colour at a time on paper weights from 80-400gsm.
 Thousands of prints can be created from one master stencil; therefore Risograph is most economical when used for higher volume printing with fewer layers, as most of the cost is in the initial set up of masters.
 That said, we can still print low volume orders and designs with many colours, depending on the artwork and paper stock.

 PLEASE MAKE SURE YOU READ OUR PRINT GUIDE THOROUGHLY BEFORE BOOKING ANY RISOGRAPH PRINTING, SO YOU'RE FAMILIAR WITH HOW IT WORKS AND UNDERSTAND WHETHER IT'S THE RIGHT CHOICE FOR YOUR PROJECT!